Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Admissible families of canonical stable minimal models

 \subsection{Stable minimal models and their moduli}

-We review the main results of Birkar \cite{Birkar2022} that will be used in the sequel.
-For the purpose of the present article, everything is defined over $\bC$.
-A {\bf stable minimal model} is a triple $(X,B),A$ where $X$ is a reduced connected projective scheme of finite type over $\bC$ and $A,B\geq0$ are $\bQ$-divisor such that the following hold. \begin{itemize} \item $(X,B)$ is a projective connected slc pair, \item $K_X+B$ is semi-ample, \item $K_X+B+tA$ is ample for some $t>0$, and \item $(X,B+tA)$ is slc for some $t>0$. \end{itemize} Let
+We review the main results in \cite{Birkar2022} that will be used in the sequel.
+For the purpose of the present article, everything is defined over ${\rm Spec}(\bC)$.
+A \emph{stable minimal model} is a triple $(X,B),A$ where $X$ is a reduced connected projective scheme of finite type over ${\rm Spec}(\bC)$ and $A,B\geq0$ are $\bQ$-divisor satisfying the following conditions: \begin{itemize} \item $(X,B)$ is a projective connected slc pair, \item $K_X+B$ is semi-ample, \item $K_X+B+tA$ is ample for some $t>0$, and \item $(X,B+tA)$ is slc for some $t>0$. \end{itemize} Let